mfranzil-unitn/unitn-db/README.md

 You can find the following material in the repo:

-* `Codici/` - Code used in class.
+* `lectures/` - Code used in class.
-* `Assignment/` - Assignment given by the teacher, with solutions.
+* `assignment/` - Assignment given by the teacher, with solutions.
-* `TeoriaCosti` - LaTeX paper written by the professor on the subject of query costs.
+* `query-cost/` - LaTeX paper written by the professor on the subject of query costs.
 * `appunti.md` - Notes taken during class, written in GitHub-Flavored Markdown with LaTeX support.
 * `appunti.html` - Not-so-often updated HTML version of said notes.
 * `markdown.css` - File used to style the `appunti.md` file.